atomicules/heads-I-lose/README.md

 - Make it factor in wind speed and gusts to the win/lose decision as opposed to just direction.
 - Sort the list of locations?
-- Error handling, because the API does seem to be a bit flaky.